virtualmarioe/certificates/README.md

 ## License

-MIT License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contributing

-See CONTRIBUTING.md file
+We welcome contributions!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.